 (d) if so, by when a decision is likely to be taken?

 ANSWERTHE MINISTER OF PARLIAMENTARY AFFAIRS WATER RESOURCES (Shri Pawan Kumar Bansal)

 (a) to (d) A Statement is laid on the Table of the House

-The Amred Forces Tribunal has a sanctioned strength of a Chairperson, fourteen Judicial Members and fifteen Administrative Members.
+STATEMENT IN RESPECT OF PARTS (a) TO (c) OF RAJYA SABHA UNSTARRED QUESTION NO. 634 FOR 25.11.2009 REGARDING ARMED FORCES TRIBUNALThe Supreme Court has held in 1982, that the absence of even one appeal with power to review evidence, legal formulation, conclusion and adequacy or other wise of punishment in the laws relating to the armed forces was a distressing and glaring lacuna and urged the Government to take steps to provide for at least one judicial review in service matters.The Amred Forces Tribunal has been set up for the adjudication or trial of disputes and complaints with respect to the service matters and also to provide for appeals arising out of verdicts of the Courts Martial in respect or personnel of the Armed Forces.The Amred Forces Tribunal has a sanctioned strength of a Chairperson, fourteen Judicial Members and fifteen Administrative Members.
 At present, Chairperson, nine Judicial Members and fifteen Administrative Members are in position.
 Principal Bench of AFT is located at Delhi.
 It has three courts.
 It has been decided to establish Regional Benches at Chandigarh, Lucknow, Jaipur, Mumbai, Kolkata, Guwahati, Chennai and Kochi while the Regional Benches at Lucknow and Chandigarh will have three courts each, all other Regional Benches will have one court each.